-Parnassus, measuring 2,457 meters (8,061 feet), is one of the highest mountains in Greece, towering above the ancient site of Delphi, and the winter destination Arachova.
-It is offering spectacular views of the surrounding mountainous countryside and olive groves.
+Parnassus, measuring 2,457 meters (8,061 feet), is one of the highest mountains in Greece, towering above the ancient site of Delphi and the winter destination Arachova.
+It provides spectacular views of the surrounding mountainous countryside and olive groves.

 The significant biodiversity, both in flora and fauna, led Greek authorities to the establishment of the National Park of Parnassus in 1938, the year when the systematic mining of the mountain’s bauxite also began.

-The Park itself comprises a stunningly-lovely undisturbed landscape of 15,000 hectares (36,000 acres) spreading across the mountainous region between Delphi, Arachova, and Agoriani.
-The park is home to wolves, wild boars and various birds of prey as well as badgers and weasels.
+The park itself comprises a stunningly-lovely and undisturbed landscape of fifteen thousand hectares (36,000 acres) spreading across the mountainous region between Delphi, Arachova, and Agoriani.
+The park is home to wolves, wild boars, and various birds of prey as well as badgers and weasels.

-The ski resort operates with 16 lifts, two hybrid ski lifts which combine an eight-seater cabin and a six-seater chair, an eight-seater Cabin, a 4-seater chair lift, a 2-seater chair lift, 6 drag lifts and four baby lifts.
+The ski resort operates sixteen lifts, two hybrid ski lifts which combine an eight-seater cabin and a six-seater chair, an eight-seater Cabin, a four-seater chair lift, a two-seater chair lift, six drag lifts, and four baby lifts.

-It boasts 25 marked ski runs and about 15 ski routes of 36 km (22 miles) total length while the longest run is 4 km (2 miles).
+It boasts twenty-five marked ski runs and about fifteen ski routes of thirty-six kilometers (twenty-two miles) total length while the longest run is four kilometers (two miles).

-Mount Parnassus melting snows provide water to the surrounding communities, reaching out as far as Athens.
+Mount Parnassus’ melting snows provide water to the surrounding communities, reaching out as far as Athens.
 The mountain is composed of limestone, and its rock contains bauxite, ore that is rich in aluminum.
-In war, Parnassus has been a center of resistance if need be, providing cover and refuge to partisans.
+In war, Parnassus was a center of resistance in times of need, providing cover and refuge to partisans.

 Mount Parnassus and Greek mythology

-From a linguistic point of view, it was home to states of the Dorians, such as the Phokians, who spoke a Doric dialect, Phokian.
+From a linguistic perspective, it was home to states of the Dorians, such as the Phokians, who spoke a Doric dialect, Phokian.

-According to Greek mythology, this mountain was sacred to Dionysus and the Dionysian mysteries; it was also sacred to Apollo and the Corycian nymphs, and it was the home of the Muses.
+According to Greek mythology, this mountain was sacred to Dionysus and the Dionysian mysteries.
+It was also sacred to Apollo and the Corycian nymphs and was the home of the Muses.

-However, there is a significant gap in the proto-history of the name, Parnassos.
+However, there is a significant gap in the proto-history of the name Parnassos.
 Mycenaean settlements were abundant to the south and east.
-They had good views of Parnassus, and climbed some part of it frequently, and yet the name remains unattested in what is known of their language, Mycenaean Greek, which is written in Linear B script.
+They had good views of Parnassus and climbed some part of it frequently.
+Yet, the name remains obscure in what is known of their language, Mycenaean Greek, which is written in Linear B script.